 Synonymous with haute couture, Gucci has a rich history that dates back to its founding by Guccio Gucci.
 Apart from the founder’s surname, the brand name itself happens to echo the colloquial word “good,” which gives it another appeal.

-Gucci takes a minimalist approach in its main logo, consisting of a pure wordmark.
-Each letter in it is placed spaciously, which gives the design simplicity and elegance.
+Gucci’s main logo takes a minimalist approach, consisting of a pure wordmark.
+Each letter is placed spaciously, which gives the design simplicity and elegance.
 In addition to this core design element, the brand features the iconic monogram depicting the crossing letters G. This motif is often found on leather goods, including handbags and other premium accessories.

 Hermes (France)

 Hermes, whose name is firmly in the annals of luxury fashion, began its journey in 1837.
 Founded by Thierry Hermes, the brand was created to produce high-quality equestrian harnesses designed for the elite.
-This equestrian heritage has had a profound impact on the brand’s identity, creating its distinctive logo.
+This equestrian heritage has profoundly impacted the brand’s identity, creating its distinctive logo.

 The Hermes logo captures the essence of its early days, featuring a horse-drawn carriage.
 This emblem, similar to the Coach emblem, is a testament to its fundamental heritage.
 The brand’s name, rendered in a distinct serif font, gives it elegance and authority.
 The logo design features motifs from the famous artwork “Le Duc battle,” further emphasizing the brand’s connection to art and heritage.